Tsunami Debris Modeling

 When will the debris from the tsunami in Japan reach the U.S.?

-Many variables affect where the debris will go and when.
-Items will sink, disperse, and break up along the way, and winds and ocean currents constantly change, making it very difficult to predict an exact date and location for the debris’ arrival on our shores.
+Many variables affect where Japan tsunami marine debris goes and when.
+Items sink, disperse, and break up along the way, and winds and ocean currents constantly change, making it very difficult to predict an exact date and location for the debris’ arrival on our shores.

-A NOAA modeling effort shows that some buoyant items first reached the Pacific Northwest coast during winter 2011-2012.
-More debris is likely still dispersed north of the Main Hawaiian Islands and east of Midway Atoll.
+A NOAA modeling effort, the NOAA GNOME model, showed that some buoyant items first reached the Pacific Northwest coast during winter 2011-2012.

-The model gives NOAA an understanding of where debris from the tsunami may be located today, because it incorporates how winds and ocean currents since the event may have moved items through the Pacific Ocean.
-This model is a snapshot of where debris may be now, but it does not predict when debris will reach U.S. shores in the future.
-It's a "hindcast," rather than a "forecast."
+This model gave NOAA an understanding of where debris from the tsunami may be located, because it incorporated how winds and ocean currents since the event may have moved items through the Pacific Ocean.
+The model was a snapshot of where debris may currently be, but did not make future predictions for when debris would reach U.S. shores.
+It worked as a "hindcast," rather than a "forecast."